botmate/sample-codes/ADVANCED.md

     let isMember = status === 'member' || status == 'administrator'|| status==='creator';

     ctx.reply(isMember ?
-"Your are member" : "You are not a member");
+"You are a member" : "You are not a member");
 })
 ```